$264M offered in Gulf oil sale held under climate compromise

-NEW ORLEANS (AP) — Oil companies offered a combined $264 million for drilling rights in the Gulf of Mexico on Wednesday in a sale mandated by last year's climate bill compromise.
+NEW ORLEANS (AP) — Oil companies offered a combined $264 million for drilling rights in federal waters in the Gulf of Mexico on Wednesday, in a sale mandated by last year's climate bill compromise.

-The auction was the first in the Gulf in more than a year and drew interest from industry giants including ExxonMobil, Shell and Chevron.
-It could further test the loyalty of environmentalists and young voters who backed President Joe Biden in 2020 but were frustrated by this month's approval of the huge Willow drilling project in northern Alaska.
+The auction was the first in the Gulf in more than a year and drew strong interest from industry giants including Chevron, BP and ExxonMobil.
+But it could further test the loyalty of environmentalists and young voters who backed President Joe Biden in 2020 and were frustrated by this month's approval of the huge Willow drilling project in northern Alaska.

-Winning bids Wednesday were 38% higher than the last auction and marked the most received since Gulf-wide bidding resumed in 2017.
-The amount of acreage receiving bids was comparable to 2021.
+Winning bids were up 38% from the last auction and marked the most received in a sale since Gulf-wide bidding resumed in 2017.

+Chevron USA was the top bidder, offering $108 million for 75 tracts.
+BP Exploration and Production had $47 million in high bids and Shell Offshore had $20 million in high bids.

-There's another Gulf lease sale scheduled in September.
+The next Gulf lease sale is scheduled in September.
 It's unknown how many more the administration could conduct, which could hinder companies' expansion plans.

 Yet analyst Sami Yahya said approval of the ConocoPhillips Willow project in the National Petroleum Reserve-Alaska bodes well for the industry and prospects for future leasing.